Buying real estate in Congo-Brazzaville?

 Are foreigners legally protected like locals in Congo-Brazzaville right now?

-The most important legal safeguard a foreigner should put in place before buying is ensuring the property has a clean, verified titre foncier and that all transaction documents are properly notarized and registered.
+The most important safeguard a foreigner should put in place before buying property in Congo-Brazzaville is to ensure the property has a clean titre foncier, a fresh geo-referenced survey, and a fully notarized transaction, because strong documentation is your best defense if any dispute arises later.

 Do courts treat foreigners fairly in property disputes in Congo-Brazzaville right now?